Our Mighty Dead

 If you have more information about our Tradition members or friends, please contact us.
 We’d love to hear from you.

 Soon after forming the group, Pat applied to the State of California for legal status as an incorporated church and, through the Universal Life Church, obtained a charter (1971) and ministerial credentials for himself and Zanoni.
+The Church of Wicca of Bakersfield was later reincorporated at The Georgian Church.
 In 1976, Pat began editing the Georgian Newsletter, an informal correspondence that helped build and bridge the Georgian community.

 Jilaine Callison (nee Johns) was born in California on June 13, 1946.
-In 1970, together with George Eliott (Pat) Patterson III and Tanith, Zanoni formed a coven in Bakersfield, California.
+In 1970, together with Pat and Linda Sue Guinn Sanner, Callison formed a coven in Bakersfield, California.
 It became the founding coven of the Georgian Tradition of Wicca.